Shivangi1427/SCFD/README.md

-**Maximal Product using Dominating Set, Burning Numbers, and Absorbance Tree in Optimizing Fuzzy Networks**
+**Maximal & Co-Normal Product using Dominating Set, Burning Numbers, and Absorbance Tree in Optimizing Fuzzy Networks**

 ## Project Overview

 This project  implements and analyzes advanced methods for optimizing fuzzy networks via three key concepts:

-1. **Maximal Product of Fuzzy Graphs**: Computation of the maximal product of two fuzzy graphs under various connectivity constraints.
+1. **Maximal & Co-Normal Product of Fuzzy Graphs**: Computation of both maximal and co-normal products of two fuzzy graphs under various connectivity constraints
 2. **Dominating Set & Burning Numbers**: Identification of minimal dominating sets and computation of burning numbers to capture spread dynamics.
 3. **Absorbance Tree Construction**: Generation of absorbance trees to measure and enhance network containment properties.